CS

 The Verdict

-The Ford Mustang Mach-E takes 6 of 8 key spec categories.
+The Ford Mustang Mach-E takes 7 of 8 key spec categories and comes in at a lower price.
 If boot space matters, the Mercedes-Benz EQB has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions